 Price: Free apps / Gear costs vary

-There are plenty of fishing stores and sporting good stores with apps.
+There are plenty of fishing stores and sporting goods stores with apps.
 You usually want to buy gear in person.
 That way you can see it for yourself and play with it first.
-However, the apps provide a good way to browse for gear, order stuff that might not be available in stores, and save ideas for future purchase.
-Plus, the mobile apps usually offer coupons and deals exclusively for online customers.
+However, the apps provide a good way to browse for gear, order stuff that might not be available in stores, and save ideas for future purchases.
+Plus, mobile apps usually offer coupons and deals exclusively for online customers.
 There are plenty of stores with apps.
 Some of them are good while others could use some work.
 Still, they’re good fishing apps.

 Fishing licensing apps

 A lot of states require a fishing license for anglers.
 Thankfully, a lot of those states have official apps for that kind of stuff now.
 Some even let you register and pay for the license right from the app.
 We haven’t found one that worked really well yet.
 However, most of them work well enough to get the job done.
 A few states in the US we found quickly were Missouri, Florida, Utah, Pennsylvania, Virginia, and Georgia.
 You may have to search Google Play for your state.
 All of the apps are free to download.
 License costs may vary, though.
 Also, be aware that some state apps work better than others.

 Fishing equipment apps